coraleaf0602/space-invaders/README.md

 5. **Run the game:**

-   Execute the `sketch` file to start the game.
+   Execute the `AlienExercise.pde` file to start the game.

 ## 🎮 How to Play